Chapter 13. Networking

 Linux supports a full implementation of the Transmission Control Protocol/Internet Protocol (TCP/IP) networking protocols.
 TCP/IP has become the most successful mechanism for networking computers worldwide.
 With Linux and an Ethernet card, you can network your machine to a local area network (LAN) or (with the proper network connections) to the Internet—the worldwide TCP/IP network.

 Hooking up a small LAN of Unix machines is easy.
 It simply requires an Ethernet controller in each machine and the appropriate Ethernet cables and other hardware.
-Or if your business or university provides access to the Internet, you ...
+Or if your business or university provides access to the Internet, you can easily ...

 Get Running Linux, 5th Edition now with the O’Reilly learning platform.